An event to bring together anyone working to encourage and enable positive health, social and environmental change.

 13 | ENG | National intervention campaign to counter xenophobic rhetoric used for political gain in the build-up to the 2024 national elections in South Africa. | Xenophobic and anti-immigrant sentiment is currently being mobilised in South Africa for political gain.
 New political formations such as Action SA, the Patriotic Alliance (PA) and Put South Africans First (PSAF), have mobilised rhetoric that scapegoats immigrants- through mis- and disinformation and distortion of narratives - to garner political support. | South Africa |

-18 | ENG | Equipping public health communication officers in Africa to increase efficiency and potency of field-related marketing products through the use of a free, user-friendly graphic design platform (Canva) | Equipping communications officers with graphic design skills through utilizing user-friendly, free or low-cost platforms such as Canva allows the tacit and implicit project knowledge the CO has to inform marketing and design products that consequently benefit project outcomes quickly and effectively. | United States of America |
+18 | ENG | Equipping public health communication officers in Africa to increase efficiency and potency of field-related marketing products through the use of a free, user-friendly graphic design platform (Canva) | Equipping communications officers with graphic design skills through utilizing user-friendly, free or low-cost platforms such as Canva allows the tacit and implicit project knowledge the CO has to inform marketing and design products that consequently benefit project outcomes quickly and effectively. | USA |

 19 | ENG | 'Tech Care': Preventing Technology Facilitated Gender Based Violence in Northern Iraq | Exploring a multimedia prevention-based approach to addressing and reducing Technology-Facilitated Gender-Based Violence (TFGBV).
 By addressing root causes and strengthening support for survivors of TFGBV, the intervention creates a strong social deterrent by instilling a collective sense of moral responsibility within the community to foster protective and positive online social norms. | Jordan |